-As described in the "Theory of Operation" subsection in Functional Description, the MIC261203-ZA requires at least 20mV peak-to-peak ripple at the FB pin to make the g_m amplifier and the error comparator behave properly.
+As described in the "Theory of Operation" subsection in the Functional Description section, the MIC261203 requires at least 20mV peak-to-peak ripple at the FB pin to make the g_m amplifier and the error comparator behave properly.
 Also, the output voltage ripple should be in phase with the inductor current.
-Therefore, the output voltage ripple caused by the output capacitors value should be much smaller than the ripple caused by the output capacitors, such as ceramic capacitors, are selected as the output capacitors, a ripple injection method should be applied to provide enough feedback voltage ripple.
+Therefore, the output voltage ripple caused by the output capacitors value should be much smaller than the ripple caused by the output capacitor ESR.
+If low-ESR capacitors, such as ceramic capacitors, are selected as the output capacitors, a ripple injection method should be applied to provide the enough feedback voltage ripple.
 Please refer to the "Ripple Injection" subsection for more details.

-The voltage rating of the capacitor should be twice the output voltage for tantalum and 20% greater for aluminum electrolytic or OS-CON.
-The output capacitor RMS current is calculated in Equation 11.
+The voltage rating of the capacitor should be twice the output voltage for a tantalum and 20% greater for aluminum electrolytic or OS-CON.
+The output capacitor RMS current is calculated by Equation 11: